jjteoh-pingspace/nestjs-microservices/README.md

 $ yarn run test:cov
 ```

+## Known Issue

+further enhancement can be done with bundling tool like webpack or swc to copy .proto files to output directory for deployment purpose.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).